 The second question to answer is “what makes a good smart sprinkler system?”
 There are certain core features that you should expect, as well as some nice bonus features to keep on eye on.

-- Real Time Weather Integration: This is one of the landmark features of a good smart sprinkler system.
+- Real-Time Weather Data Integration: This is one of the landmark features of a good smart sprinkler system.
 By automatically syncing to live weather feeds local to your area, you can leverage environmental conditions to maximize water use effectiveness.
-Some systems pull from sources like Weather.com, NOAA, or WeatherUnderground based on the closest weather tower/monitoring es may have better readings closer to your specific location.
+Some systems pull from weather station sources like Weather.com, NOAA, or WeatherUnderground based on the closest weather tower/monitoring es may have better readings closer to your specific location.
 In areas where weather conditions can vary wildly, this can be critical to know before you invest in a system.

 - Capable of Handling Multiple “Zones”: Most quality smart sprinkler systems will have multiple “zones”.
 This helps to properly manage different areas of your lawn.
 Say, for example one area gets more direct sunlight or a certain flower bed needs more water.
 Ideally, you can scale in complexity as you go and depending on your needs.
 6, 8, 10, or 12 zones are great to start.
 Some companies even offer “expandable” add-on packages to boost your system up to 24 zones (and potentially more).